Fin whale: Anatomy

 The fin whale is brownish to dark or light gray dorsally and white ventrally.
 The left side of the head is dark gray, while the right side exhibits a complex pattern of contrasting light and dark markings.
 The right lower jaw is white or light gray, which sometimes extends laterally and dorsally unto the upper jaw.
 Dark, oval-shaped areas of pigment called "flipper shadows" extend below and posterior to the pectoral fins.

+The skull is 4.5–5 m long and weighs 1.5 tonne.
+The ribs had a maximum straight length of 2.21 m.
+The liver and heart are the largest of any known animal, weighing between 230–600 kg for the liver and 130–290 kg for the heart.
+The kidneys are also large, weighing between 50–110 kg, and the right lung is about 10% heavier than the left, weighing between 100–160 kg each.

-The penis size of fin whales typically reaches a length of 1.3 m; the testes usually weigh 1–3 kg in mature individuals.
-The oral cavity of the fin whale has a very stretchy or extensible nerve system which aids them in feeding.
-An intersexual fin whale was caught in South Georgia with several interesting features, including a connected testis and uterus and a severely deformed clitoris.
+The fin whale's penis typically measures 1.3 m, with a maximum length of 1.74 m; the testes usually weigh 1–3 kg in mature individuals.
+The oral cavity of the fin whale has a very stretchy or extensible nerve system, which aids them in feeding.
+An intersex fin whale was caught in South Georgia with several interesting features, including a connected testis and uterus and a severely deformed clitoris.

+In one study, a fin whale brain measured 25 cm long and 28 cm wide at the tips of the temporal lobes and weighed around 5.2 kg.
+The encephalization quotient (EQ) of the fin whale was measured at 0.14.